Referencing made easy

 Your library provides a range of support options to help you to understand more about referencing

-Referencing queries should be directed to the Learning and Teaching Team, who can provide tailored help, support and training.
+Referencing queries should be directed to the Learning and Teaching team.
+They can provide tailored help, support and training.